Company Registration in Singapore Company Registration in Singapore

 Public Company Limited by Shares (Ltd)

 A public company limited by shares (Ltd) is a business structure in which the company’s shares are publicly traded on a stock exchange.
-This type of business structure is suitable for companies that are looking to raise significant capital and have a large number of shareholders.
+This type of business structures is suitable for companies that are looking to raise significant capital and have a large number of shareholders.

 Advantages: